extrawurst/gitui/README.md

 Currently, this tool does not fully substitute the _git shell_, however both tools work well in tandem.

-`gitui` currently lacks essential features in git like push, pull, and checkout.
-The priorities are the basics (add, commit), and on features that are making me mad when done on the _git shell_, like stashes and hunks.
-Eventually, I will be able to work on features that could lead to making `gitui` a one stop solution to get rid of the shell entirely - but for that I need help - this is just a spare time project right now.
+The priorities for `gitui` are on features that are making me mad when done on the _git shell_, like stashing, staging lines or hunks.
+Eventually, I will be able to work on making `gitui` a one stop solution - but for that I need help - this is just a spare time project for now.

 All support is welcomed!
 Sponsors as well! ❤️